 Most PCB design tools allow you to manually route a trace from a starting point to a termination point.
 Typically, these tools will also allow you to create these traces without restriction.
 This level of control may seem advantageous; however, it can be a major problem.
 Intuitively, it is much better if your design tool does not allow you to create traces that violate design rules as the design cannot actually be fabricated.

-Altium Designer employs smart technology to prevent these violations, while simultaneously providing you with individual control over your trace routes.
+Altium employs smart technology to prevent these violations, while simultaneously providing you with individual control over your trace routes.

 - Action - here the route(s) to be routed as well as view options are selected.